 Alicia J. Lozano, MS obtained her master’s degree in Biostatistics from Drexel University in Philadelphia.
 She has five years of collaborative experience supporting numerous clinical or biomedical research projects, starting at the University of Pennsylvania and now at Virginia Tech.
 Alicia is funded on several contracts and NIH grants, and has contributed to work in a broad range of areas, including but not limited to sleep, cardiovascular disease, physical activity, mental disorders, weight loss, food insecurity, intimate partner violence, youth wellness, air pollution, and medication harm and management.
 Her statistical expertise and experience include experimental study design, randomization scheme generation, sample size/power estimation, data management and survey development in REDCap and Qualtrics, data cleaning and analysis using SAS and R statistical software, as well as the preparation of grant proposals, manuscripts, and data safety monitoring committee reports (both closed and open).
 As a rising collaborative statistician in the health sciences, she has authored over 20 peer-reviewed research publications and has several under review or in progress.

 Ratnasekera, A., Pulido, O., Durgin, S., Nichols, S., Lozano, A., Sienko, D., Hanlon, A., Martin, N. Venous Thromboembolism Following Penetrating Femoral and Popliteal Artery Injuries: An Opportunity for Increased Prevention.
-Journal of Trauma and Acute Care Surgery. (under review).
+Trauma Surgery & Acute Care Open. (under review).

-Healy, S., Williams, E., Lozano, A., Hanlon, A., Patterson, F. Rethinking daily movement behaviors for children with autism spectrum disorder; meeting the 24-hour movement guidelines.
-British Journal of Learning Disabilities. (revised and resubmitted).
+Healy, S., Williams, E., Lozano, A., Hanlon, A., Patterson, F. (in press).
+Rethinking daily movement behaviors for children with autism spectrum disorder; meeting the 24-hour movement guidelines.
+British Journal of Learning Disabilities.

 Wang, Y., Cheng, C., Moelter, S., Fuentecilla, J.L., Kincheloe, K., Lozano, A.J., Carter, P., Gooneratne, N., Richards, K.C.
 (2020).
 One Year of CPAP Adherence Improves Cognition in Older Adults with Mild Apnea and Mild Cognitive Impairment: A Secondary Analysis of Memories 1.
 Nursing Research. doi: 10.1097/NNR.0000000000000420.